PdCure.org

 Goal:

 Motivate the development of a new mercury chelator (because current offerings do more harm than good), for the purpose of mercury detoxification.
 With current mercury chelator options falling short, there is a compelling opportunity for pioneering chemists and research teams to lead an effort to develop a safer and more effective mercury detoxification process.
-Help shape a healthier world while unlocking immense potential for societal impact by championing this mission.
+Help shape a healthier world while unlocking the immense potential for societal impact by championing this mission.

 Patients:

 All humans are exposed to some level of mercury intoxication.
 The environment of planet Earth has become irreversibly polluted with the neurotoxin, mercury.
 The burning of coal releases ethyl-mercury into the atmosphere which distributes it worldwide.
-Mercury has entered the ecosystem of the oceans, poisoning fish which gets consumed by humans.
+Mercury has entered the ecosystem of the oceans, poisoning fish which gets consumed by humans (EPA advisories).
 Products such as Compact Fluorescent Light Bulbs (CFLs) when broken release mercury as do thermometers and thermostats which may employ mercury.
-The extraction of gold in "artisanal" small scale mines use and release an estimated 2000 tons of mercury into the environment annually (ref UN).
+The extraction of gold in "artisanal" small scale mines, use and release an estimated 2000 tons of mercury into the environment annually (ref UN).
 The widespread use of silver-mercury amalgam dental fillings (estimated 91,000,000 in US in 2018 survey) has put a mercury leaching time-bomb into the mouths of many.
-Some recently published papers address the link between mercury intoxication and alpha-synuclein fibrillation and Parkinson's disease (reference: Mercury and Parkinson's Disease: Promising Leads, but Research Is Needed (Torrey and Simmons, 2023).

 Mercury element symbol